Your-Pluviophile/Your-Pluviophile/README.md

-I'm preparing to go for a daily internship this year.
+I'm preparing to go for a daily/summer internship this year.